osrf/gazebo_tutorials/stereo_glasses/tutorial.md

     nvidia-settings
     ~~~

-1. Set the refresh rate.
+1. Set the refresh rate to 120Hz.
 Do not use `auto`.

 1. Set the resolution.
 Do not use `auto`.

-1. Select the `Save to X Configuration File` and follow instructions to save to `/etx/xorg.conf`.
+1. Select the `Save to X Configuration File` and follow instructions to save to `/etx/X11/xorg.conf`.

 1. Add stereo option to `xorg.conf`.